Rufous hornero: Breeding

 The rufous hornero breeds in the austral summer, laying eggs between August and December, raising nestlings soon after, and the young may stay in their natal territory until the following breeding season.
-The species is monogamous and the pair bond is long term, sometimes for life.
-The nest of the species is typical for the genus, a large thick clay "oven" placed on a tree, or man made structures such as fenceposts, telephone poles or buildings.
+The species is monogamous and the pair bond is long-term, sometimes for life.
+The nest of the species is typical for the genus, a large thick clay "oven" placed on a tree, or man-made structures such as fence posts, telephone poles, or buildings.
 Pairs remain together throughout the year and will work on the nest during that time; nests can be constructed in as little as 5 days but usually take longer, occasionally months, to complete.
 A clutch generally contains two to four eggs.
 The eggs are laid every second day and incubated for 14–18 days.
 Chicks are fed for 23–26 days before fledging; young birds remain in the parental territory for around 6 months after fledging and sometimes until the following breeding season.
 Both parents incubate eggs and feed the young.
 Horneros may or may not reuse nests, therefore it is quite common to see several nests close to each other (or even atop older nests) at the same nesting site.
 However, a formerly unused nest may be repaired for a new breeding season.